dfinity/portal/docs/developer-docs/daos/nns/neuron-management.md

 1. Sending ICP utility tokens to the neuron's subaccount.
 2. Claiming the neuron on the NNS governance canister, which tells the governance canister that the transfer in (1) happened, upon which the NNS governance will create a new neuron.

-The subaccount is computed based on the controller principal and a nonce.
+To follow these steps, you first need to know the principal that should control the neuron and you need to choose a nonce.
+Based on these two inputs you can compute the required subaccount.
-View for example the method [`compute_neuron_staking_subaccount_bytes`](https://github.com/dfinity/ic/blob/master/rs/nervous_system/common/src/ledger.rs) which computes the subaccount from a controller's principal ID and a nonce.
+View for example the method [`compute_neuron_staking_subaccount_bytes`](https://github.com/dfinity/ic/blob/master/rs/nervous_system/common/src/ledger.rs) which computes the subaccount given a controller principal and a nonce.
 Make sure you are using an up-to-date version of this code in your application.

 :::info
 It is of utmost importance to ensure that the subaccount is computed correctly in the first step and remembered so that it can be reused in the second step.